 HMRC uses the Self Assessment system to collect Income Tax and requires taxpayers to complete a yearly tax return.
-Self Assessment is essential for those who do not have their taxes automatically deducted from their earnings or for those with additional income sources.
+Self Assessment is for those who do not have their taxes automatically deducted from their earnings or for those with additional income sources.

 Who Needs to File a Self Assessment Tax Return?